Learning extremal graphical structures in high dimensions: Extensions and future work

 \section{Extensions and future work}

-In the present paper, we have introduced a general methodology for estimating H\"usler--Reiss graphical models through \texttt{EGlearn} and provided a thorough theoretical analysis of the resulting procedure.
-This is the first principled approach for estimating extremal graphical models on arbitrary graphs, and there are many questions warranting further investigation.
+We have introduced a general methodology for estimating H\"usler--Reiss graphical models through \texttt{EGlearn} and provided a thorough theoretical analysis of the resulting procedure.
+This is the first principled approach for estimating extremal graphical models with arbitrary structure, and many questions warrant further~investigation.

 A first direction is a systematic exploration of alternative base learners in \texttt{EGlearn}.
 We have focused on the two most popular and classical approaches, but many more possible choices exist; see \citet[Chapter 3]{DM17} and the references cited therein for a partial overview of the recent literature with a focus on graphical modeling.